blakeblackshear/frigate/docs/docs/configuration/hardware_acceleration.md

 ### Via Quicksync (>=10th Generation only)

+If VAAPI does not work for you, you can try QSV if your processor supports it.
 QSV must be set specifically based on the video encoding of the stream.

 #### H.264 streams